thisal-d/nature-safe-rail/README.md

-# NatureSafe-Rail
+# NatureSafe Rail

-NatureSafe-Rail is an integrated IoT-based system designed to enhance railway safety by monitoring animal presence near railway tracks and tracking train locations in real time.
+NatureSafe Rail is an integrated IoT-based system designed to enhance railway safety by monitoring animal presence near railway tracks and tracking train locations in real time.
 The project combines hardware, a backend server, and a mobile application to help prevent wildlife-train collisions and support remote monitoring.

 ---